 12. Racial characteristics

-It has to unfortunately be admitted that for years the Western perception was that the Chinese race were considered ill suited to scientific research and development.
+It has to unfortunately be admitted that for years the western perception was that the Chinese race were considered ill suited to scientific research and development.
 The American missionary Arthur Henderson Smith (1845-1932) wrote of the mind of a Chinese man: “He knows nothing about logical contradictions, and cares even less.
 He has learned by instinct the art of reconciling propositions which are inherently irreconcilable by violently affirming each of them paying no need whatever to their mutual relations.”
 Events have proved this view wholly incorrect.
 China’s space exploration program is as ambitious as America’s and it boasts world class radio telescopes and particle accelerators.
 There is no field in which Chinese science and technology is now, if not leading, at least of world class.

 All these proposed answers to the Needham question, except the last one, do seem to have some merit.
 It would be easy for me to conclude by saying that no single factor wins out and that the true answer is some combination of them.
 If I am forced to choose the best candidate to answer the question it must be (5) ‘Locked in stasis’.
 Having recently read Lao She’s thought provoking book ‘Cat Country’ it is hard to escape the fact there was in the early 20th century a sense of being trapped in tradition, locked into old ways because that was how everything had always been done.
 The lessons of the Republican period (1911-1949) also sheds some light; reforms were introduced, Western science was taught and Western factories built but these attempts at change never took firm root and did not prosper.
 I put this down to a defeatist attitude that had invaded all layers of society - that there was no point in trying to modernize, it was all bound to fail.
-Only the re-invigoration of national spirit that came with the foundation of the People’s Republic in 1949 was able to build the necessary self belief that China would succeed in the modern world.
+Only the re-invigoration of national spirit that came with the foundation of the People’s Republic in 1949 was the necessary self belief built that China could succeed in the modern world.
 It is the underlying aspiration of people that ultimately makes all the difference.
 China had truly stood up.

 Copyright © Chinasage 2012 to 2019